nginx-proxy/nginx-proxy/README.md

 [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) is a lightweight companion container for the nginx-proxy.
 It allow the creation/renewal of Let's Encrypt certificates automatically.

+[docker-compose-letsencrypt-nginx-proxy-companion](https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion) also offers a simple set up for your nginx-proxy using docker-compose.

 ### SSL Support

 SSL is supported using single host, wildcard and SNI certificates using naming conventions for